organisciak/dissertation/document/2_litreview.md

 #### Intrinsic / Extrinsic Motivation

-Motivation in crowdsourcing follows related work in the motivations of humans in general (TODO1: cite Deci, Maslow, Aldoufer?).
+Motivation in crowdsourcing follows related work in the motivations of humans in general [e.g. @maslow_theory_1943; @alderfer_empirical_1969; @ryan_intrinsic_2000].
 While a review of that work is beyond the scope of this work, many views<!--(TODO1: 'many views' needs citations)--> of crowdsourcing motivation adopt the lens of motivation as a mixture of _intrinsic_ factors and _extrinsic_ factors [@ryan_intrinsic_2000].
 In the former, fulfillment is internal to the contributor, psychologically motivated, while in the latter the rewards are external.

-The spectrum of intrinsic to extrinsic motivators is commonly paralleled in crowdsourcing literature through dichotomy of paid and volunteer crowdsourcing [].
+The spectrum of intrinsic to extrinsic motivators is commonly paralleled in crowdsourcing literature through dichotomy of paid and volunteer crowdsourcing [<!--TODO1-->].

 Paid and volunteer crowdsourcing are not exclusive, and there are extrinsic motivators beyond money.
 However, this separation is common because of it accounts for some of the starkest differences between how crowdsourcing is implemented and motivated.
 There are differing design implications around people being paid and performing work for other reasons: money is a direct currency for obtaining labor, while convincing volunteers to contribute requires a greater sensitivity of their needs and ultimately more complexity in engineering the crowdsourcing system.

-It has been shown that intrinsic motivation still plays a part in paid crowdsourcing [@mason_financial_2010], and some systems mix intrinsically motivated tasks with payment or the chance at renumeration (e.g. Quirky, GasBuddy, 99Designs). <!--TODO1: Expand examples -->
+It has been shown that intrinsic motivation still plays a part in paid crowdsourcing [@mason_financial_2010], and some systems mix intrinsically motivated tasks with payment or the chance at renumeration.
+For example, some contest-based marketplaces are popular among users looking to practice their skills, such 99Designs for designers or Quirky for aspiring inventors.

 Some taxonomies make a distinction between forms of payment.
 @geiger_managing_2011 makes the distinction between fixed renumeration, with a pre-agreed fee, and success-based renumeration, such as contest winnings or bonus.